Statistical mechanics

 In physics, statistical mechanics is a mathematical framework that applies statistical methods and probability theory to large assemblies of microscopic entities.
-It does not assume or postulate any natural laws, but explains the macroscopic behavior of nature from the behavior of such ensembles.
+Sometimes called statistical physics or statistical thermodynamics, its applications include many problems in a wide variety of fields such as biology, neuroscience, computer science, information theory and sociology.
+Its main purpose is to clarify the properties of matter in aggregate, in terms of physical laws governing atomic motion.

 Statistical mechanics arose out of the development of classical thermodynamics, a field for which it was successful in explaining macroscopic physical properties—such as temperature, pressure, and heat capacity—in terms of microscopic parameters that fluctuate about average values and are characterized by probability distributions.
-This established the fields of statistical thermodynamics and statistical physics.